ArrowrIcon Home icon

 A 'shilling in the slot' gas meter.
 The coins went in one of the slots on the left-hand-side and the dials showed how much gas was left to use.
 Photographed in Blaise Castle Museum.

-It is a measure of inflation that in previous years, the meters took pennies rather than shillings.
+It is a measure of inflation that in previous years, the earliest meters took pennies rather than shillings.

-These old style meters could be dangerous because when the gas ran out the fire went out.
+These early meters could be dangerous because when the gas ran out the fire went out.
 If later, someone put another shilling in the meter, the gas started flowing again, and being poisonous, it could kill.
 Later gas fires had a safety device which cut off gas if the ceramic elements were not being heated.

 For householders, these meters were replaced with a quarterly bill in the early 1950s, but in rented accommodation they did continue into the 1980s or later as 50p in the slot meters.